Difficulty: Moderate-Difficult (Length/Terrain).

 You can choose from a few different hiking options.
 The longest route is the full 11km loop, and is significantly more difficult due to the length and navigating.
 It’s easy to follow most of the trail as it hugs the coastline, but as you head inland navigation becomes more important/difficult as the trail contains some elements of bushwhacking.
 This route includes a couple of kilometers through the woods and often encounters soggy areas.
 Another option is to hike up to a point between Blackberry Cove and Pennant Point Cove and take the trail that heads inland and eventually joins back to the first part of the trail.
 The easiest option is to hike up as far as you want and just double back.

 This trail is amongst the best summertime hiking that Nova Scotia has to offer.
-Include some beach time and you’ve got yourself a fantastic day.
+Include some beach time and you’ve got a recipe for a fantastic day.

 -Purchase GPS (.gpx & .kml) map files here.